 Benton is a very small town located in the state of Louisiana.
-With a population of 2,015 people and two constituent neighborhoods, Benton is the 160th largest community in Louisiana.
+With a population of 2,055 people and five constituent neighborhoods, Benton is the 171st largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Benton is generally considered to be a blue-collar town.
-36.52% of the Benton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Unlike some towns, Benton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Benton are a mix of both white- and blue-collar jobs.
 Overall, Benton is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Benton who work in office and administrative support (9.55%), food service (8.46%), and sales jobs (7.01%).
+There are especially a lot of people living in Benton who work in office and administrative support (12.39%), personal care services (9.64%), and healthcare (8.69%).

-The percentage of people in Benton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.23% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Benton who are college-educated is close to the national average for all communities of 21.84%: 20.72% of the adults in Benton have a bachelor's degree or advanced degree.

-The per capita income in Benton in 2010 was $18,840, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,360 for a family of four.
+The per capita income in Benton in 2018 was $30,835, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,340 for a family of four.
 However, Benton contains both very wealthy and poor people as well.

 Benton is an extremely ethnically-diverse town.
 The people who call Benton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Benton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Benton include Irish, French , English, and Scots-Irish.
+The greatest number of Benton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Benton include Irish, English, German, Norwegian, and French.

 The most common language spoken in Benton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Korean.